As my wife and I made the two-and-a-half-hour journey home from a conference, our faith was tested.

-“I feel like this is the way the Lord wants us to go,” I reassured her.
+“I feel as if this is the way the Lord wants us to go,” I reassured her.

-After traveling about ten miles, we were back on a well-lit road with signs to lead us back to the interstate.
-We were certain the Lord had directed our path.
+After ten miles, we were back on a well-lit road with signs that led us back to the interstate.
 That night strengthened our faith.
-We’d had to rely on God to lead us, and He did.
-With no GPS, no streetlights, and through many twists of the road, we found our way by listening to God’s subtle promptings within our spirits.
+We found our way by listening to God’s subtle promptings within our spirits.

 Trust is a step-by-step process.
-We learn to depend on an omnipresent God in these times.
+We learn to depend on an omnipresent God.
 He knows where we are going and where He wants us to end up.
-The Lord uses these faith-stretching moments to help us gain confidence He is there.
-This results in us becoming more Christ-like.
-Because my wife and I had no physical direction cues that night, we had to trust the Holy Spirit who was present with us to give us direction moment-by-moment.
+The Lord uses these faith-stretching moments to help us gain confidence that He is there and to help us become more Christ-like.

 Commit your way to the Lord, Trust also in Him, and He will do it.
 He will bring forth your righteousness as the light and your judgment as the noonday.~Psalm 37:5-6 NASB

-On that faith-stretching night my wife and I experienced, we had to stop trying to figure it all out and instead trust the Holy Spirit for direction.
-We learned that we are not the conductor.
-We are just the instruments selected to participate.
+My wife and I learned that we are not the conductor; we are just the instruments selected to participate.

 Reputation and status do not move God.
-Rather, our obedience moves Him.
+Rather, our obedience does.
 He wants us to reach His destination by listening to His voice and following His promptings.
 When God affirms He is directing us, this gives us peace.
 We still may be concerned, but we can find comfort by trusting.
-When we commit ourselves to the Lord, He takes care of us and brings His purposes to fruition, and that through us.

 Father God, thank You for loving me and for Your divine protection.
-Please help me to trust You even when I am uncertain of what is ahead.
-Thank You for showing me daily that I can trust You.
-Forgiving me for times when I did not.
-Help me to continue to grow in the trust factor so I can accomplish Your calling upon my life.
+Please help me to trust You even when I am uncertain about what is ahead.
+Forgive me for times when I did not.

 Copyright 2021: The Trust Factor: Charles E. Maldon, Jr.: All Rights Reserved